MRK-yin/Rayan-Mohammad-process-instructor-draft/README.md

 ### High Impact Portfolio Projects
 Personal projects show recruiters things like your willingness to take things from theory to application, work ethic outside of the classroom, and proof that you can execute concepts into practical products.
 Once recruiters see you have multiple projects in your portfolio, it shows them that you are a candidate that is capable of working advanced  APIs, databases, and back-end systems.
 To do this:

-Select two distinctive back-end problems, such as [Scalable Authentication System](https://gist.github.com/siscia/5ed3277551370df3eb8b1063923621d4) or a[System Design Components](https://books.dwf.dev/docs/system-design/c11), and develop a technical solution.
+Select two distinctive back-end problems, such as [Scalable Authentication System](https://gist.github.com/siscia/5ed3277551370df3eb8b1063923621d4) or a [Notification System](https://books.dwf.dev/docs/system-design/c11), and develop a technical solution.